 The Community Plan for the district, 'Fermanagh and Omagh 2030', is the overarching, long-term strategy for the area, based on a thorough analysis of the district's needs and priorities.
-Further information on our community planning process, including a copy of the Community Plan, is available at http://bit.ly/3uYZvtm.
+Further information on our community planning process, including a copy of the Community Plan, is available at Community Plan.

 Legislation requires that Councils report to the public, by way of a published statement, highlighting progress on outcomes achieved and actions taken.
-The Council's most recent interactive Statement of progress can be viewed at http://bit.ly/FO2030StatementOfProgress.
+The Council's most recent interactive Statement of progress can be viewed at Statement of Progress.